 • Notice if your baby arches a lot, doesn’t want to curl into a ball and cuddle, doesn’t use both arms or legs, prefers to sit rather than move around on her tummy, habitually rolls long distances, may skip a milestone, or doesn’t seem to be interested in moving.
 These can be signs that respectful support could help provide your baby with more freedom of movement.

 • Lastly, when helping your baby crawl, always listen to your gut feelings, even if you’re told not to worry about it or that your baby will grow out of it.
 Baby crawling on hands & knees is profoundly important.
 There’s no rush for a crawling baby to stand and walk.
-Allow baby to crawl for as long as she will, without “walking” her, until she chooses to walk on her own, and reap the benefits for a lifetime.
+Allow baby to crawl for as long as she will, without “walking” her, until she chooses to walk on her own.